ErikEnsminger/FastRPA/README.md

 data of potentially thousands of root measurements are time consuming.
 FastRPA enables a semi-automatic solution, enabling the user to select root length measurements from the multiple output file of FastIDR imageJ tool, thereby centralizing data from numerous data files.
-For an example
-process: check vignettes.

 ## Installation